Who are the Bru refugees: The pact explained

 Bru tribals, who originated from Mizoram, have been living lives like refugees in Tripura since 1997 following ethnic clashes which forced them to flee to the neighbour.

-The agreement would allow them to live in either the state from living in relief camps in Tripura.
+The agreement would allow them to live in either the state.

 Who are the Bru